 NWT Environmental Research Bulletin

-The Northwest Territories (NWT) Environmental Research Bulletins (NERB) are series of brief plain language summaries of various environmental research findings in the Northwest Territories.
+The NWT Environmental Research Bulletins (NERB) are summaries of various NWT environmental research findings.

-If you’re conducting environmental research in the NWT, consider sharing your information with northern residents in a bulletin.
+If you’re conducting environmental research in the NWT, consider sharing your information with northern decision-makers and residents in a bulletin.
+Each researcher of a NWT CIMP-funded project is required to submit a bulletin.

 These research summaries are also of use to northern resource decision-makers.